-High Octane Fuel Doesn't Always Equal Better Performance or Better Gas Mileage some engines need higher octane fuel to run properly, but anything more than regular is just a waste for the majority of vehicles
+High Octane Gasoline Doesn't Always Equal Better Performance or Even Better Fuel Economy some engines need higher octane fuel to run properly, but anything more than regular is just a waste for the majority of vehicles

-Your car's manual and gas cap says to use regular unleaded.
-Will you get better performance and better gas mileage by switching from regular octane fuel to mid-grade or premium fuel?
-No. If your car runs on regular unleaded gasoline, the only thing you'll notice with a higher grade fuel is that it costs you more to fill up the tank.
+Your car's manual and gas cap both say to use regular unleaded gasoline.
+But would you get better performance and better fuel economy by switching from regular octane fuel to mid-grade or even premium fuel?
+Probably not.
+If your car runs on regular unleaded gasoline, the only thing you'll notice with a higher grade fuel is that it costs you more to fill up the tank.
 It's best to stick to the octane rating specified by the vehicle manufacturer.

 What are octane ratings?